 (g) Act as the principal spokesperson, representing IndustriALL towards outside institutions.

 (h) Have the editorial responsibility for all materials, publications, and other communications to affiliates and the public.

-The Congress shall establish sections for specific industrial sectors, Women Workers and Non-Manual Workers coming within the organizational scope of the affiliated unions.
+The Congress and the Executive Committee can establish sections for specific industrial sectors and white collar workers coming within the organizational scope of the affiliated unions.
 These sections shall comprise representatives of the affiliated unions representing the workers concerned.

-Each section or cluster conference shall elect a Chairperson, who shall work with the Executive Committee and the Secretariat to carry out international work in the relevant section, and work on specific cross-sectoral issues.
+Each Section or Cluster Conference shall elect two Co-Chairpersons, one woman and one man, who shall work with the Executive Committee and the Secretariat to organize the section and arrange necessary meetings and actions to carry out international work in the relevant section, and work on specific cross-sectoral issues.

 REGIONAL AND NATIONAL STRUCTURES

 Article 28 - Regions